Use olive Oil instead of Vegetable Oil

 So, not only will the flavor improve when you substitute vegetable oil for olive oil, but you’re also enriching your food and baking with healthy nutrients that will benefit you more in the long run!
 Read more about swapping Olive Oil for vegetable Oil here.

-Baking a cake with olive oil might seem like an estranged concept, but it is one we highly recommend.
-Olive oil leaves your cake sponge incredibly delicate, moist and spongy, and removes the chance of the sponge being heavy or dense.
-The swap from vegetable to olive oil is a very simple one, and is one you should make, for both flavor and health reasons.
-Olive oil contains many more heart healthy fats and antioxidants, unlike the refined vegetable oil that loses most of its beneficiary qualities during its production.
+Baking a cake with olive oil might seem like an estranged concept, but we highly recommend it.
+Olive oil leaves your cake sponge incredibly delicate, moist, and spongy and removes the chance of the sponge being heavy or dense.
+The swap from vegetable to olive oil is a very simple one and is one you should make, for both flavor and health reasons.
+Olive oil contains many more heart-healthy fats and antioxidants, unlike refined vegetable oil which loses most of its beneficiary qualities during its production.

 Chocolate Souffle with Olive Oil